-Back in our twenties Thom and I wanted to be millionaires.
+Back in our twenties, Thom and I wanted to be millionaires.
 TV shows like Lifestyles of the Rich & Famous and Who Wants To Be A Millionaire? fueled the desire to amass our fortune.
 Then somewhere along the way someone really SMART asked Thom, “Why a millionaire?” and forced him to consider what he meant by that idea.
-For the first time Thom began listing experiences and feelings that he hoped to achieve if and when he/we became millionaires.
+For the first, time Thom began listing experiences and feelings that he hoped to achieve if and when he/we became millionaires.
 To which his friend said something like, “So it’s really the feelings and experiences you want—not the money itself?”
-From that moment forward we began realizing that the labels of being rich, poor or somewhere in-between had little to do with the actual quality or experience of our lives.
+From that moment forward, we began realizing that the labels of being rich, poor or somewhere in-between had little to do with the actual quality or experience of our lives.
 In fact, the things we thought most important could be realized with far less income than we ever imagined.
 That’s why through the years we’ve come to believe that “right-sizing” is a much better way to describe the unique and priceless lifestyle that brings you happiness, purpose and peace of mind regardless of your age.
-Once you have that clear picture of what brings you a happy and quality lifestyle, you can begin to figure out the 2nd step of where money fits into your life.
+Once you have that clear picture of what brings you a happy and quality lifestyle, you can begin to figure out the second step of where money fits into your life.

 Here’s a good place to start:

 #1 Sit down and list exactly (line by line) what you are spending to maintain your current home—specifically mortgage, insurance, utilities, taxes, yard, maintenance, etc. If you are renting, list every expense like rental rate and utilities.
 I know, it’s not a fun job but it is very important to be honest and aware of what it is you are spending your money on—everything from silly stuff to big and important things.